IBM/snap-and-translate/README.md

 ## 2. Run Server application in container

-Run this application in a container with Kubernetes on IBM Cloud using these [instructions](doc/source/Container.md).
+Run server application in a container with Kubernetes on IBM Cloud using these [instructions](doc/source/Container.md).

 ## 3. Deploy mobile application